 You can use a brick wall in your landscape for a variety of purposes, such as defining the limits of a flower bed, establishing a boundary between discrete areas or simply providing visual interest.
 Building a brick wall doesn't typically qualify as a DIY project because mistakes can lead to potentially hazardous instabilities, but if you keep the height of the wall to 3 feet or less, there's little danger of a serious accident.
 Nevertheless, a visit to the local planning department to inquire about any permits you might need is a prerequisite for any brick wall project no matter how high you plan to build it.

 On the face of it, all it seems you have to do to build a brick wall is to stack bricks neatly with mortar between them, but the process of bricklaying is a bit more complicated than that.
-The wall has to be built on a solid, level concrete footing that is deep enough to support the wall and withstand season freeze-thaw cycles.
+The wall has to be built on a solid, level concrete footing that is deep enough to support the wall and withstand seasonal freeze-thaw cycles.
 The arrangement of the bricks themselves and the number you use also affect stability.
-A half-brick wall consisting of a single course of bricks isn't as stable as a one-brick wall, which consists of two courses laid side by side, but it requires fewer bricks and is an easier project, and it's usually sufficient for a low garden wall.
+A half-brick wall consisting of a single course of bricks isn't as stable as a one-brick wall, which consists of two courses laid side by side.
+Half-brick construction is suitable only for walls no more than 18 inches tall.

 Half-Brick vs. One-Brick Wall